twilio-labs/mcp-te-benchmark/results.md

 ### Success Criteria
 - Task 1: Successfully purchase and record a Canadian phone number
-- Task 2: Create a working call forwarding flow
+- Task 2: Create a TaskRouter activity named "Bathroom"
-- Task 3: Successfully connect the phone number to the flow
+- Task 3: Create a workflow with task filter preventing routing to workers in "Bathroom" activity